 A good contractor will get firm proposals from all the trade contractors.
 To do this, the trade contractors should visit the site with the general contractor before they provide their proposals and before the job starts.

 When the contractor creates a written contract that’s backed by firm quotes from subcontractors, “surprises” in renovation projects should change the final cost only about 3% to 5%.
 When things go wrong, the contract specifies the contractor will absorb any additional cost.

 Asking questions is part of the homeowner’s job throughout the project.
 By chatting with the plumber, one homeowner learned she could turn a large linen closet into a laundry area at an additional cost of about $1,000.
 Not a bad price compared with the huge benefit of getting the laundry out of the basement.
 Asking questions also clarified other choices, especially when problems occurred.

 “There will be problems,” Winans says.
 “You’re buying how your contractor responds to problems and surprises.
 Does he deliver solutions quickly and help you decide what the best way to proceed is?”

 Once you make the decision to move forward with your project, contact IHMVCU for your financing options.
 From a home improvement loan to a home equity loan or HELOC, we’re here for you.
-Talk to a financial service representative today at (309) 793-6200 ext.
-89530.
+Talk to a financial service representative by calling (309) 793-6200 and press 3.